 Yup.
 I’ve been to Death Row in Arizona, twice now.
 It’s a very strange place – in all the years I’ve been doing research, I don’t think I’ve ever seen such a cloud of secrecy like the one I found there.
 I was literally on a plane when my visit was being nearly cancelled – I had to arrive at the facility and talk my way into it, because they decided if I was a writer, I must be “media”.
 I was able to charm the authorities into giving me a tour of their death row – which is more serene than you’d think, because the inmates are locked into their individual cells 23 hours a day.
 Then I begged to be taken to the execution chamber – the Death House, as it used to be called in Arizona.
 It was while I was examining their gas chamber (Arizona uses both gas and lethal injection) that the warden approached me to ask me again who I was, and why I was writing a book about this.
 She definitely had her guard up – and wasn’t budging an inch.
 We started talking about the last execution in Arizona; and at some point she mentioned she was a practicing Catholic.
 “If you’re Catholic,” I said, “do you think the death penalty is a good thing?”
 She stared at me for a long moment, and then said, “I used to.”
 From that moment on, the wall between us came down, and she was willing to tell me everything I wanted and needed to know – including scenes you’ll see in this book in 2008, a backstage look at how an execution happens.
 The most jarring moments in my research trip?
 Speaking to a condemned man – who was convicted of murdering someone by shooting battery acid into his veins – yet who also called me Ma’am and cried when he started to talk about his late grandfather.
 And talking to the warden in the death house, when I was having trouble juggling notebooks and papers, and leaned against the closest surface to take notes more easily…only to realize I was sprawled across the lethal injection gurney.
 The counterpart of the research I’ve done on death row involves holing up in my office wading through the gospels for research…not just the ones that made it into the Bible, but the ones that didn’t, like the Gospel of Thomas – a gospel found in 1945 in Nag Hammadi, Egypt.
 Like the other 51 texts found at Nag Hammadi, they contain a lot of sayings you can find in the Bible…and a lot you won’t.
 These are referred to as the Gnostic gospels – part and parcel of a religious movement that was denounced as heresy by Orthodox Christianity in the middle of the second century.
 Gnosis means knowledge in Greek – and the basis for their beliefs is that if you want to know God, you have to know yourself.
 Or in other words, there’s a little bit of divinity in all of us, coded and hidden…and it’s up to each of us to figure out how to get it out.
 The Gnostics felt that religion was something that by definition had to be personal – and that if you simply believed what others told you to believe or said the right words during a church service or just got baptized, it wasn’t enough to reach spiritual fulfillment.
 Above all else, the Gnostics said, ask questions.
 Don’t believe everything you’re told; don’t assume that just because someone says “This is the way it should be done” that he or she is right.
 There are a lot of good reasons – political and religious – why Orthodox Christianity rejected the Gnostic movement…but something else was lost along with those gospels – the belief that people might reach spiritual enlightenment in a variety in ways, rather than one “right” way.
 “If you bring forth what is within you,” Jesus says, in the Gospel of Thomas, “what you bring forth will save you.
 If you do not bring forth what is within you, what you do not bring forth will destroy you.”
 Sounds like a riddle, right?
 But it’s actually pretty simple: The potential to free yourself – or ruin yourself – is entirely up to you.
 Which gets pretty interesting when you’re talking about a condemned man who happens to think that donating his heart to the sister of his victim is the way to save himself.

 That’s my friend Ellen Wilber.
 She and I wrote the songs (she composes the music, I wrote the lyrics.)
 She’s a bluegrass and jazz musician, a long-time music teacher, and one of my best buddies.
-Together we’ve also written original musicals for teens to perform – including one that was recently published and is available for licensing, Over The Moon & “Love At First Bite”. .
+Together we’ve also written original musicals for teens to perform – including THREE that WERE recently published and ARE available for licensing, Over The Moon, When in Rome, and Love At First Bite.